Wave goodbye to winter! Down on the farm Mum said the baby calves and lambs are playing all over the place!

 When we ease into our exercise and give the body time to become accustomed (adapt) to what we are asking of it injuries can STAY AWAY.

-John* had been out for a few runs post the 'c' word, and found he was trying to do the same distance he was doing back in Feb.
+John* had been out for a few runs after a few months off and found he was trying to do the same distance he was doing back in Feb.
 John is used to running 5kms, several times a week, at a strong pace and was quick.
-Now, five months later with the time off, his sciatica came back with vengeance within a week of running.
+Now, five months later with time off, his sciatica is back with vengeance within a week of running.
 John was frustrated as he knows he used to run this distance and at a quicker pace with no issues before.